amazing 101 health benefits of peanut (mungfali) and Nutrition Facts

 Peanut Vitamins and minerals

 - Biotin.
-Peanuts are one of the richest dietary sources of biotin, which is important during pregnancy.
+Mungfali is one of the richest dietary sources of biotin, which is important during pregnancy.

 - Copper.
 A dietary trace mineral, copper is often low in the Western diet.
 Deficiency may have adverse effects on heart health.